Class LiveIndexWriterConfig

 getRAMBufferSizeMB

-public double getRAMBufferSizeMB()Returns the value set bysetRAMBufferSizeMB(double)
+public double getRAMBufferSizeMB()Returns the value set bysetRAMBufferSizeMB(double)if enabled. -

 setMaxBufferedDocs